-1. To learn the determination of metal concentration by gravimetrically, volumetrically and spectrophootometrically.

-2. To learn the determination of metal concentration present in the different ores like haematite, dolomite and pyrolusite.

-3. To learn the determination of metals concentration present in the different alloys like copper/nickel alloy and solder alloy.

-4. To learn the spectrophotometric determination of metal concentration present in the different solutions.
+- 1. To learn the determination of metal concentration by gravimetrically, volumetrically and spectrophootometrically. - 2.
+To learn the determination of metal concentration present in the different ores like haematite, dolomite and pyrolusite. - 3.
+To learn the determination of metals concentration present in the different alloys like copper/nickel alloy and solder alloy. - 4.
+To learn the spectrophotometric determination of metal concentration present in the different solutions.

-1. Students able to understand the conditions and applications of different analyses like gravimetric, volumetric and spectrophootometry.

-2. Students able to understand about separation and estimation of metals from it's ore, like, Iron from haematite, Calcium and Magnesium from Dolomite and Manganese from Pyrolusite.

-3. Students able to understand about separation and estimation of metals from it's alloys like, copper and nickel in alloy and lead and tin in solder alloy.

-4. Students able to understand about determination of concentrations of metals like Iron, Titanium and Nickel by spectrophotometric method.
+- 1. Students able to understand the conditions and applications of different analyses like gravimetric, volumetric and spectrophootometry. - 2.
+Students able to understand about separation and estimation of metals from it's ore, like, Iron from haematite, Calcium and Magnesium from Dolomite and Manganese from Pyrolusite. - 3.
+Students able to understand about separation and estimation of metals from it's alloys like, copper and nickel in alloy and lead and tin in solder alloy. - 4.
+Students able to understand about determination of concentrations of metals like Iron, Titanium and Nickel by spectrophotometric method.

-Stereochemistry and Reaction Mechanism
+STEREOCHEMISTRY AND REACTION MECHANISM:

-1 To gain knowledge about reaction intermediates in organicchemistry.

-2 To acquire knowledge in aliphatic nucleophilic substitutionreactions.

-3 To suggest synthetic route for simple organic compounds withstereochemistry.

-4 To make the students understand and appreciate the concept of stereochemistry.conformational analysis of organic compounds.

-5 To acquire a thorough knowledge on the concept of addition reaction on carbon carbon multiple bonds and their reaction mechanism.

-6 To understand the mechanism of a chemical reaction, the path and the feasibility of a reaction
+- 1 To gain knowledge about reaction intermediates in organic chemistry. - 2 To acquire knowledge in aliphatic nucleophilic substitution reactions. - 3 To suggest synthetic route for simple organic compounds with stereochemistry. - 4 To make the students understand and appreciate the concept of stereochemistry.
+Conformational analysis of organic compounds. - 5 To acquire a thorough knowledge on the concept of addition reaction on carbon multiple bonds and their reaction mechanism. - 6 To understand the mechanism of a chemical reaction, the path and the feasibility of a reaction.

-1 Can have understanding about the nature and reactivity of reactive intermediates.

-2 Can determine the mechanism of chemical reactions.

-3 Will have thorough knowledge about the mechanism of substitution involving enolates, asymmetric alkylation and addition reactions, and hence will be able to optimize theyieldofareactionandcontroltheregiochemicalaswellastereochemicaloutcome of chemical reactions.

-4 Can find out whether the compound is chiral or not

-5 Can determine the configuration and conformation of organic compounds, an essential skill in drug development.
+- 1 Can have understanding about the nature and reactivity of reactive intermediates. - 2 Can determine the mechanism of chemical reactions. - Will have thorough knowledge about the mechanism of substitution involving emulates, asymmetric alkylation and addition reactions, and hence will be able to optimize the yield of a reaction and control there geochemical as well a stereo chemical outcome of chemical reactions. - 4 Can find out whether the compound is chiral or not - 5 Can determine the configuration and conformation of organic compounds, an essential skill in drug development.

-Practicals OBJECTIVES

-To develop analytical skill in
+Course Objectives: To develop analytical skill in

-1 Organic preparations involving twostages.

-2 To understand the techniques involved in estimations of organic compounds.

-3 To develop the skill in interpretation of spectral data of various organic compounds
+- 1 Organic preparations involving two stages. - 2 To understand the techniques involved in estimations of organic compounds. - 3 To develop the skill in interpretation of spectral data of various organic compounds

-1 Acquires knowledge in preparing organic compounds.

-2 Acquires the skill in estimation of organic compounds.

-3 Possess the ability to interpret any spectral data which help herin
+- 1 Acquires knowledge in preparing organic compounds. - 2 Acquires the skill in estimation of organic compounds. - 3 Possess the ability to interpret any spectral data which help heron

-Basic Physical Chemistry
+BASIC PHYSICAL CHEMISTRY: